iter-tools/iter-tools/API.md

 interpose(null, [1, 2, 3]); // Iterable[1, null, 2, null, 3]
 ```

-Note: If `source` is a string you should instead use [interposeSubseq](#interposesubseq).
+Note: If `source` is a string you should instead use [interposeSeq](#interposeseq).
 A warning will be emitted if you do not.

 ### asyncInterpose